COVID Safety @ St. Paul’s

 PREVENTATIVE MEASURES AT ST. PAUL’S:

-- Any person (age 3 and up) is required to wear a mask when inside our church building;
+- While masks are no longer mandatory, we still STRONGLY RECOMMEND masks for any person (age 3 and up) when inside our church building;

 - All teachers and leaders of children and students are vaccinated and required to wear masks in the classroom;